siv-org/siv/README.md

 ### Initial set up

+1. Fork the repo
-1. Duplicate the file `.env.local.TEMPLATE` into `.env.local`
+2. Duplicate the file `.env.local.TEMPLATE` into `.env.local`
-2. Create (free) accounts with the providers listed in that file, adding your new API keys
+3. Create (free) accounts with the providers listed in that file, adding your new API keys
-3. Install local dependencies:
+4. Install local dependencies:

 ```bash
 npm install